 b) Landing stages should be provided at all locks and moveable bridges and should:

-c) On commercial waterways it may be necessary to provide separate landing stages for use by commercial and leisure craft respectively.
+c) On commercial waterways separate landing stages should be provided for use by commercial and leisure craft respectively.
 These should be clearly signed.

 d) Activities which interfere with navigational uses should be prohibited at landing stages.